Identifying Optotagged Units#

 Extracting Optogenetic Stimulus Data and Units Data#

 The two components needed for this analysis are the optogenetic_stimulation table and the Units table.
-The optogenetic stimulus table contains the intervals where lasers are fired at the brain.
-The primary property we will use from this is start_time which contains the times that stimulus is presented.
+The optogenetic stimulus table contains the intervals during which laser stimulation is delivered to the brain.
+The primary property we will use from this table is start_time, which contains the times that stimulus is delivered.
 From the Units table, we will extract the spike_times which will be aligned relative to a predefined window of time around each stimulus time to determine if it occurred in response to the stimulus.
 These tables are retrieved and printed below.

 wt_stim_table = wt_nwb.processing["optotagging"]["optogenetic_stimulation"]